 While growing up in South Boston, Barbara, at the age of 13, got her first kitchen job cooking at a local rectory.
 It was in high school, however, that an influential home economics teacher and a job working with Chef Mario Bonello at Boston’s esteemed St. Botolph Club piqued her interest in one day becoming a professional chef.
 During her early twenties, Barbara worked under some of Boston’s greatest culinary talents.
-After working with Todd English for several years at Michaela’s and Olives, Barbara traveled to Italy where she learned about the country’s cuisine firsthand from local women.
+After working with Todd English for several years at Michela’s and Olives, Barbara traveled to Italy where she learned about the country’s cuisine firsthand from local women.
 She returned to Boston and became the executive chef at Galleria Italiana, bringing national acclaim to the tiny trattoria when she captured Food & Wine's “Ten Best New Chefs in America” award.

 In 1998, Barbara opened a restaurant of her own, No. 9 Park, in Boston’s Beacon Hill neighborhood.
 The restaurant immediately received rave reviews from publications around the country and was named one of the “Top 25 New Restaurants in America” by Bon Appétit and “Best New Restaurant” by Food & Wine.

 In Fall 2008, Barbara launched two concepts in Boston’s Fort Point neighborhood: Drink, a bar dedicated to the craft of the cocktail, and Sportello (Italian for counter service), her modern interpretation of a trattoria.
 In Spring 2010, Barbara and her team opened an eagerly anticipated third concept in Boston’s Fort Point neighborhood, Menton, a fine dining restaurant.
-Menton has received numerous accolades since opening, including being named one of both Bon Appétit and Esquire magazine’s best new restaurants in 2010, being nominated as a James Beard Foundation Awards 2011 finalist for Best New Restaurant, and a four star review from The Boston Globe.
-In 2012, Menton became the first and only Relais & Châteaux property in Boston and its reputation as a culinary destination was further confirmed with the receipt of AAA’s Five Diamond Award and Forbes Travel Guide’s Five-Star Award.
+Menton has received numerous accolades since opening, including praise from both Bon Appétit and Esquire as one of the best new restaurants in 2010, a James Beard Foundation Award nomination for “Best New Restaurant,” and a four-star review from The Boston Globe.
+Menton is the only Relais & Châteaux property in Boston, and each year since 2012 has been awarded AAA’s Five Diamond Award and Forbes Travel Guide’s Five-Star Award.
 Barbara is currently the only female in the United States to hold the distinguished title of Grand Chef Relais & Châteaux.

 Barbara’s talents have continued to garner praise over the years, both locally and nationally.
 In 2003, The James Beard Foundation named her “Best Chef Northeast” while in 2007, Boston Magazine named Barbara “Best Chef.”
-In 2011, she was named Distinguished Chef by Johnson and Wales University and was also the recipient of the Women Chefs & Restaurateurs’ Barbara Tropp President's Award.
+In 2011, she was named Distinguished Chef by Johnson and Wales University and was also the recipient of the “Women Chefs & Restaurateurs’ Barbara Tropp President's Award.”
 In 2013, Barbara was inducted into the James Beard Foundation’s Who’s Who of Food and Beverage in America, a prestigious group of the most accomplished food and beverage professionals in the country, and also received an honorary doctorate in public service from Northeastern University in recognition of her culinary and philanthropic contributions.
-In 2014 Barbara received her second James Beard Foundation Award, being named “Outstanding Restaurateur;” she is the second woman ever to receive this honor.
+In 2014, Barbara received her second James Beard Foundation Award, being named “Outstanding Restaurateur;” she is the second woman ever to receive this honor.
 In 2017 she was named to the TIME 100, Time Magazine’s annual list of the world’s most influential people.